Greenstand/Greenstand-Overview/README.md

 **Basic Overview:** The [treetracker-android](https://github.com/Greenstand/treetracker-android) app is a tool to allow planters to verify tree planting and tree survival with geo-tagged, time-stamped images.
 The tree images and data points are to be analyzed using the [treetracker-admin](https://github.com/Greenstand/treetracker-admin) and then displayed and shared via tokens/links on the [treetracker-web-map](https://github.com/Greenstand/treetracker-web-map).
 This map can be embedded on other organizations' websites displaying their planted and mapped trees.

-## Development needs as of 02/29/2020
+## Development needs as of March 2020

 Here are immediate and long-term needs.
 Here are a few, if you don’t see a project that fits, come check in on [Slack link](https://join.slack.com/t/greenstand/shared_invite/enQtMjcyMzgyMjk4NzU3LWE3N2UwYjYyNWJiNzNlMzgzYjUyZDEwODVhNDVhYTZhNmJlZDc2NTM2MTkyODcxM2U3OWJlZWMxN2FhNWJkNWU) and let’s figure out how to leverage your skills.
 Don't be shy.
 There are lots to a do and a great community to plug into!

-**See Complete list of [Issues/Tickets](https://github.com/Greenstand/Development-Overview/blob/master/Issues-lndex.md) below**

-- HTML/JS - Both our web map and our admin panel need HTML and Javascript support on the frontend (React.js, google maps, query).
-And API work on backend (node.js).

-- Android - The app is functioning well, but we needs a UX overhaul to make it rock solid and easy to use for our users in the most rural areas of Africa.
-It needs more testing and crash debugging.

-- DevOps - Currently taken up by @MattK.
-We have Jenkins in place and could use more support getting our CI/CD pipelines dialed in for node.js and Android.

-- Node.js unit testing - We only have partial coverage of our API in our unit tests, which means we cannot reliability validate new commits for continuous deployment.
-We are using Mocha/Chai to write automated tests, and this should be straightforward for anyone with basic unit testing experience.

-- Cloud - Docker, chef, or your favorite deployment tools, help us automate the rollout of new features to our production infrastructure.
+- React.js - Our admin panel is build using React.js, and our web map uses jquery but needs to be ported to React.js.
+We have new designs for the web map that need to be implemented and made mobile compliant.

+- Node.js, Loopback - our APIs are build on node.js express and loopback.
+We need API engineers with some database experience to add features.
+We also need engineers to improve our unit testing coverage.

+- Android - Need Android UI/UX engineers and individuals with experience working with cloud integrations in offline scenarios.
+Experience with enhancing GPS accuracy on the Android platform is also useful.

+- iOS - We need to build a clone of our Android app in iOS.

+- DevOps - We use ansible and travis CI for build and deployment automation.
+Our automation coverage is partial and we need engineer with experience on these platforms to fix problems and streamline the process.

+- Cloud - Scaling and security analysis is needed.

-- Database - Treetracker is currently powered by postGRES/postGIS.
-As our database grows to millions of trees, our clustering algorithms are going to need aggressive optimization.
+- Database - Database adminstration is need to continue refining our backend systems.

-- Image processing - blurred/invalid image detection, duplicate image detection.
+- Image processing - Duplicate image detection, species detection.
 Let's get our analysis pipeline rolling.

-- Security Review

-- Quality Control
+- Quality Control - Need quality control engineers to understand use cases and be available for robustly testing builds before rollout.

-## [Roadmap](https://github.com/Greenstand/Development-Overview/blob/master/Roadmap.md) for our long term development plans
+## [Roadmap](https://github.com/Greenstand/Development-Overview/blob/master/Roadmap.md) for our feature development plans

 # Contributing to The Cause
 Help us star and fork our repositories.